hevnsnt/norecognition/README.md

 <h2 id="research-reporting">Research Reporting</h2>

 This repository currently contains research artifacts and documentation related to the Adversarial Fabric Fuzzer project.
 The core fuzzer code, model integrations, and data generation routines are not publicly released at this stage.
 At this time, the fuzzer is used privately for controlled testing and scientific evaluation.
 This research is **SEVERELY resource-constrained**.
-The fuzzer is designed for massive parallelization, but is currently running on limited hardware, achieving a rate of ~535 tests per minute (as shown in the performance report below).
+The fuzzer is designed for massive parallelization, but is currently running on limited hardware, achieving an overall rate of ~535 tests per minute (varies based on the complexity of patterns).

+As of v0.5, this project has introduced a completely overhauled and improved reporting pipeline to better describe our research progress.
 To scientifically track progress and validate results, the fuzzer includes a powerful reporting suite that analyzes the entire history of the fuzzer's test runs.
 This moves our findings beyond single anecdotes to identify statistically significant trends.
 While the reporting suite is fully functional, our current focus is on scaling fuzzer throughput.
 The statistical relevance of these reports will grow as we launch longer, multi-epoch research campaigns.

 **Fuzzer Performance Report**
 This chart tracks the fuzzer's raw throughput.
 It's our "speedometer," showing how many tests we can run per minute.
 ![Epoch 7 Performance Report](./images/reports/epoch_7_performance_report.png)

 ### 📈 Pattern Effectiveness Analysis**
 **1. Pattern Success Rate (The "Leaderboard")**
 This is the primary "leaderboard" for individual patterns.
 It calculates the raw success rate (Anomalies / Total Runs) for every pattern that has been run a significant number of times (e.g., >10 runs).
 This tells us which patterns, like recursive_face_tile, are the most effective "building blocks."
 ![Pattern Success Rate](./images/reports/2_1_pattern_success_rate_full_history.png)